avanzzzi/hypy/README.md

 # HYPY - HYper-v in PYthon
 Multiplataform Hyper-V Manager using Python and FreeRDP

-## How to HYPY woks?
+## How HYPY works?

 Hypy uses winrm to comunicate with hyper-v server shell and sends powershell commands to interact with the virtual machines.
-Using Powershell HYPY can get Name, ID and state of virtual machines.
-Therefore, HYPY call freeRDP with vm-id and credentials, using settings in the file `.conf` to connect to vm.
+Using Powershell, HYPY can get Name, ID and state of virtual machines.
+Therefore, HYPY call freeRDP with vm-id and credentials, using settings in `.conf` file to connect the vm.

 ## Configuration
 to configure the Hypy you must change the file 'hypy.conf'